Did you know that some antique fishing rods are worth up to $2000? You may wonder, what exactly makes them that special?

 Another important thing in determining the value of your fishing rod is its type.

-Out of Bamboo, Fibreglass, and Graphite, Bamboo is the most valuable collectible fishing rod (We have discussed the reason in the next heading).
+Bamboo is the most valuable collectible fishing rod out of bamboo, fibreglass, and graphite (we will discuss the reason in the next heading).

-Depending on the maker, we can call some of the Fiberglass rods as collectibles.
+Depending on the maker, some Fiberglass rods are collectibles.
 However, it’s very rare to see a valuable graphite rod.

-Most of them are not valuable much and only offer aesthetic value, which antique collectors don’t really care about.
+Most are not very valuable and only offer aesthetic value, which antique collectors don’t really care about.

 Composition

-You must be familiar with the phrase “It’s what’s inside that matters.”
-Similarly, in this case, if you consider an old fishing rod, it is the composition that matters.
+You must be familiar with the phrase, “It’s what’s inside that matters.”
+Similarly, in this case, if you consider an old fishing rod, the composition matters.

 We know that Bamboo rods cost more than Graphite and Fibreglass rods.
 The most expensive contemporary rod is the Oyster Bamboo Fly Rod.
 But why is that so?

-Now you must keep in mind that Bamboo was used for market rod production back in the 1980s as well, so it’s not always a unique piece to own.
+Now, you must remember that Bamboo was also used for market rod production in the 1980s, so it’s not always a unique piece to own.

 But still, what you have can be a collectible.
-Let’s quickly go through the points to see why Bamboo holds so much value over the others.
+Let’s quickly review the points to see why Bamboo is so valuable.

 - Quite a few raw materials are used for one rod